Self Guided Tour!

 Many people visit Cozumel without experiencing the east side.
 From jungle lined roads to beautiful ocean views, a Cozumel East Side Tour should be on every visitor’s itinerary.
-The drive is easy enough to do yourself or you can hire a taxi for the day (approximately $80 plus tip).
+The drive is easy enough to do yourself or you can hire a taxi for the day (see our article on two taxi options).

 There is no electricity on the east side, so businesses are open from approximately 10am – 6pm.